 Series leader going into the event, Helio Castroneves had a shocker of a weekend, car problems destroying what had been strong runs in both races - most notably when his car bottomed out going over the infamous bump in race two, destryoing his gearbox - and points lead - in the process.
 Scott Dixon and Will Power took the victories, while the second race was marred by a serious collision on the final lap, when Dario Franchitti and Takuma Sato collided, sending Franchitti's car airborne into the catch fencing.
 Debris was sent flying into the crowd, injuring 13 fans and an Indycar official.
 Franchitti fractured his spine, broke his right ankle and suffered a concussion in the collision, which subsequently led him to end his storied driving career on medical advice.

 For 2014, the event was moved to a mid-season slot, well before the NFL season starts, allowing for more time to construct the course (in 2013 there was a tight turnaround between a Houston Texans game).
-This has allowed for a total resurfacing of the troublesome turn one area, which should eliminate the bump once and for all.
+This has allowed for a total resurfacing of the troublesome turn one area, which eliminated the bump once and for all.
 However, the timing meant the race was run in the heat of summer, proving to be punishing for all concerned.
 Promoter Mike Lanigan decided that it was a step too far and decided to call time on the event, electing not to host it on the street circuit for 2015.

 The Grand Prix of Houston course is located at NRG (formerly Reliant) Park, in the parking lots of NRG Stadium in Houston, Texas.
 The nearest international airport is George Bush Intercontinental Airport, around 30 miles or a 45 minute drive to the north of Houston.